sky-uk/ruby-bootcamp/tutors.md

 * Splitting up the DSL into separate objects (`Company`, `Department` and `Employee`)
 * Using `instance_eval` and blocks to call methods on object instances
 * Using `define_method` to DRY up method definitions for Employee (such as `first_name` and `last_name`)

-* Expanding on the DSL to add a `managing_director` attribute (this may be used as an extension for candidates to do after the workshop)
+An additional task is provided for candidates by expanding on the DSL to add a `managing_director` attribute, which can be useful to demonstrate how well they've understood the workshop.

 ## Useful Resources